stat545ubc-2024/Summarize_data/README.md

 <!-- badges: end -->

-The function summarize_data intends to calculate the median, mean, and standard deviation (sd) under certain grouping condition in a dataset.
+The function summarize_data intends to calculate the median, mean, and standard deviation (sd) under certain grouping conditions in a dataset.
 An na.rm argument is used to indicate if missing value (NA) should be removed or not from the data.